 In other words, did he leverage American tax dollars?

-Did he sell out this country to save his son from an investigation when he's getting paid millions of dollars in a field that he has no experience, a country has no experience with, no energy experience, no gas experience, and that country is being corrupt.
+Did he sell out this country to save his son from an investigation when he's getting paid millions of dollars in a field that he has no experience, the country he has no experience with, no energy experience, no gas experience, and that country is being corrupt.

 And that Biden stopped the prosecution, stopped it, went around bragging that he stopped the prosecutor.